Lamu Amatya

 Lamu Amatya (27 January 1932 – 1 June 2012) was the first Nepalese trained–nurse.
 She received her nursing degree in 1954 and started working in 1956.
 In 2017, the Ministry of Health and Population of Nepal certified and declared her as the first Nepalese nurse posthumously.
 Her son Yogeshwar Amatya, a popular Nepalese singer and musician, accepted the certificate on her behalf.

 Early life and education

 Amatya was born as Lamu Palden on 27 January 1932 (14 Magh 1988 BS) in Darjeeling, India.
 When Lamu was very young, her mother died.
 Her father Sirdar Karma 'Paul' Palden was a mountaineer.
 Palden was originally from Solukhumbu district.
 He was the porter and interpreter of the mountaineers George Mallory and Andrew "Sandy" Irvine during the 1924 British Mount Everest expedition.
 Later, Karma moved to Darjeeling, which was a major mountaineering hub at that time.
 After the death of Lamu's mother, Karma remarried.

 Lamu was sent to Kolkata for her education, where she grew up.
-She received her nursing degree from Kolkata Medical College in 1954.
+She received her nursing degree from Medical College and Hospital, Kolkata in 1954.